Images provided by Brendan Shyrane and StrongMen

 “Grief can cause severe emotional and physical health conditions which are often overlooked and even ignored, especially in men.”

-The team of 20 will attempt to summit the volcano, Mount Kilimanjaro with the event stretching from the Thursday 3 October until Saturday 12 October.
+The team of 20 will start their attempt to summit the volcano, Mount Kilimanjaro from Thursday October 3.

 More information on the climb can be found through the link here.